WICG/storage-buckets/explainer.md

 ## Non-goals

-* Sharding for cookies
+* Integration with storage mechanisms that don't follow the same origin policy, such as cookies

-* Change behavior for third party context
+* Behavior in third-party contexts is deferred to future work, to keep this explainer manageable

-* Standardizing browser eviction
+* Standardizing user agent behavior around storage eviction

 ## Use Cases